vibranium21/vibranium21.github.io3/README.md

 # code
-my first deployment of this code failed so i am retrying; this is a website i am working on, i a new to css and html but they arent very hard
+my first few  deployments of this code failed so i am retrying; this is a website i am working on, i a new to css and html but they arent very hard

 # deployment